kb-labb/sucx3_ner/README.md

 | Original   | uncased           | ASHA-27 | 0.78353| 0.86388 | 0.82469           | 0.82493            | 0.86206  | 0.82550            | 0.82406              |
 | Original   | uncased           | ASHA-50 | 0.80281| 0.86625 | 0.83296           | 0.83526            | 0.86453  | 0.83294            | 0.83444              |

+**When switching to pure RS, we lowered the number of trials to 30.**

 #### Results